Amateur Radio Station

 Operator:

-Karl Fischer, on Earth since 1956, on the airwaves since 1973, professional software engineer, self-employed.
+Karl Fischer, on Earth since 1956, on the airwaves since 1973, professional software engineer, self-employed, semi-retired.

 Location: